hanksuu/Realtek-ameba-z2-aws-expresslink-eval/README.md

 1. ExpressLink module polls for firmware update jobs, receives and validates a job, and enters a state waiting for update to be accepted.
 2. Host application receives an OTA event indicating a new firmware image is available for ExpressLink.
 Host application can query the state of the job using the command **AT+OTA?**.
 You should see the module response **OK 1 version** to inform a module OTA firmware update was proposed.
-3. Host application can accept a new firmware update for by issuing command **AT+OTA ACCEPT**.
+3. Host application can accept a new firmware update by issuing command **AT+OTA ACCEPT**.
 4. ExpressLink should now start downloading the firmware update from cloud.
 Host can monitor the state of the job using **AT+OTA?**
 5. On download completion and successful image signature validation, host receives an event to apply the new image.
 6. Host application can apply the new image by issuing the command **AT+OTA APPLY**
 7. ExpressLink now reboots and boots up with the new image.
 Host receives a **STARTUP** event indicating the new image is booted.
 To see the event, issuing **AT+EVENT?**.
-(Notes: the event queue is shown up on the FIFO order, you may have to issue **AT+EVENT?** command multiple times, depending on how many events are previously on the queue).
+(Notes: the event queue is shown in FIFO order, you may have to issue **AT+EVENT?** command multiple times, depending on how many events are previously on the queue).
 8. Host application can connect back to the AWS IoT by issuing **AT+CONNECT**
 9. ExpressLink should now connect to AWS IoT, complete the self-test and mark the image as valid preventing any further rollback to old image.
 10. Going back to the AWS IoT console, job status should be marked as completed and succeeded.